-DMINE Labs is the University of Idaho’s data mining research team, where we are developing data mining transformations + machine learning models that predict the impact of climate change.
-DMINE.io is our research development server.
+DMINE is developing a framework for data mining transformations + machine learning models that predict the impact of climate change on agricultural systems.
+DMINE.io is our research development server

-Below is an example animation for agricultural commodity loss from 1989 – 21015 for Wheat claims due to drought.
-Our Agricultural Dashboard provides more information related to the subject of agricultural commodity loss and commodity outputs in the future.
+EXAMPLE: Below is an animation for agricultural commodity loss from 1989 – 21015 for Wheat claims due to drought.
+Our Agricultural Dashboards provides more information related to the subject of agricultural commodity loss and commodity outputs in the future.

 Example WHEAT Commodity Loss Animation, 1989 2015

-This work is developed as part of the Pacific Northwest Climate Impacts Research Consortium (CIRC), a climate-science-to-climate-action team funded by the National Oceanic and Atmospheric Administration (NOAA).
+This work is developed as part of the Pacific Northwest Climate Impacts Research Consortium (CIRC), a climate-science-to-climate-action team funded by the National Oceanic and Atmospheric Administration (NOAA), and the National Integrated Drought Information System (NIDIS).
 A mix of scientists from disciplines as varied as atmospheric and social science, CIRC is a proud member of NOAA’s Regional Integrated Sciences and Assessments (RISA) program, a national leader in climate science and adaptation.